In advance, prepare a matrix of six ice-breaker questions and print them onto a card.

 How To Play Narrative

-This ice-breaking strategy is unique because it combines the random with structured.
+This ice-breaking strategy is unique because it combines the random with the structured.

 First, you need to create a small matrix of six get-to-know-you questions or ice-breaking activities and print them onto a card or sheet of paper for all to see.
 To help you get started, check out the Resources tab for 2 x sample Print+Play Dicebreaker sheets.